 - Place pan into oven and bake for 5 minutes.
-Remove pan from oven and use your fingers to press the dough bake down into the pan; USE CAUTION!
+Remove pan from oven and use your fingers to press the partially baked dough down into the pan; USE CAUTION!
 The dough will be hot!

 - Sprinkle cooked sausage evenly over the top of each biscuit; Repeat with shredded cheese; Place pan back into oven and cook for 7-9 minutes, or until cheese has melted and biscuits are lightly browned.

 - Remove pan from oven and allow biscuits to cool in pan for 1-2 minutes before carefully removing them.
 Serve while still warm.